 There are many alternative uses for Dawn Dish Soap.
 Yes, you can use it for washing your dishes but it’s also useful for a ton of remedies around the home and garden.
 You can rid your pets of fleas, kill weeds, wash your hair, wash your car and make bubbles for your kids with soap.
-Read on to learn the many alternative uses for Dawn Dish Soap.
+Read on to learn more helpful hacks!

 What makes Dawn Dish Soap so great?